Credential Requirements for International Applicants

 Use the International Enrollment Checklist to ensure you stay on track.

-Note: Remember that you must also submit an application for admission with a $40 non-refundable application fee.
-You can also apply online.
+Note: Remember that you must apply online and submit the $40 non-refundable application fee.

 An international student at the University must be proficient in English (i.e., a minimum Test of English as a Foreign Language (TOEFL) score of 500 (paper based) or 173 (computer based) or 61 (internet based); TOEFL is not required of students whose native language is English) and be a high-school graduate (which means you must have completed about 12 years of pre-collegiate education in your country of origin).